 Sleep in a five-star hotel quality bedding without leaving your home.

-Thanks to the fabric’s amazingly soft feature, sleeping in bamboo bedding may feel like sleeping into a luxurious hotel quality bedding.
+Thanks to the fabric’s amazingly soft features, sleeping in bamboo bedding may feel like sleeping in luxurious hotel quality bedding.
 But what exactly gives the bamboo linen this little super power that makes it softer than cotton?

 Let us dive into the fabric’s unique thread structure and thread counts.